 WOMEN IN COMPUTING (grades 3 and up)

 Coding and computers aren't just for boys!
-In this workshop, Laurie will talk about the achievements and lives of several women computer pioneers, including Ada Byron Lovelace and Grace Hopper.
+In this workshop, Laurie will talk about the achievements and lives of several women computer pioneers, including Ada Byron Lovelace, Grace Hopper, and Hedy Lamarr.
 Then she'll share her own journey as a computer scientist.
 Laurie will explain why in today's technological world, everyone needs to be computer literate.
 Most importantly, through her enthusiasm and love of computers, she'll show your students how fun coding can be.

 After attending Laurie's workshop, your students will be eager to try their hands at coding activities, both in school and at home.